 The Oxford & Cambridge Singing School

 Established in 2013, The Oxford and Cambridge Singing School is for boys and girls aged 7–13 who love to sing.
-The singing school was established to give children the opportunity to sing great classical music to a high standard in a relaxed and fun environment and to develop their confidence and ability in singing and performing.
+The singing school was created to give children the opportunity to sing great classical music to a high standard in a relaxed and fun environment and to develop their confidence and ability in singing and performing.

 If you would like to Join our Mailing list or have any questions about us or our courses we would be delighted to hear from you.
 Please go to our contact page for more information.

 Meet the team